Download China between 1900 and 1947 Worksheets

 The Japan-China War

 This war started in July 1937 when Japan claimed that they were attacked by Chinese troops at the Marco Polo Bridge near Beijing.
 They launched a full-scale invasion of China and used the already-conquered Manchuria as a launching base for their army.
-The Chinese little-organised resistance but they were up against a formidable enemy.
-China’s most important port, Shanghai and Chiang Kai capital, Nanking, fell in December 1937.
+The Chinese organised resistance but they were up against a formidable enemy and China’s most important port, Shanghai and Chiang Kai capital, Nanking, fell in December 1937.